 It's worth noting, however, that opting out means you're effectively missing out on money being given to you by your employer.
 You wouldn't get those contributions any other way and almost certainly wouldn't get them through your regular pay, so it's often financially worthwhile to stay enrolled.

-Remember that it pays to start saving early to give you time to accumulate a larger pot by the time you retire.
+Remember that it pays to start saving early to give you sufficient time to accumulate a large enough pot for when you retire.

 Increase your income in retirement by up to 40% depending on your medical situation.

 5 reasons why you need a workplace pension